isomerpages/moe-nationaljc/pages/Integrated Programme (Direct School Admission) Selection Criteria.md

 <li>Possess good academic potential to thrive in the Integrated Programme.</li>
 </ol>

-<p>Applicants who do not have prior experience may also apply.
-The school will assess applicants based on the selection criteria, which may include assessing the potential of the applicants.</p>

 <p>In addition, each talent area has specific criteria as shown below.
 Please note that meeting all the criteria does not guarantee that the applicant will be shortlisted or given an offer.</p>

 <p><i>The selection criteria below are subject to changes.
 Applicants are advised to refer to the webpage at the point of application.</i></p>